The Bonnie House of Airlie: The texts

-Given the numerous references to "Chairlie" and the allusion to "Locheil", the song has inevitably taken on additional layers of meaning, being understood to refer to Charles Edward Stuart and the 1745 rebellion long after the events at Airlie.
+Given the numerous references to "Chairlie" and the allusion to Locheil, the song has inevitably taken on additional layers of meaning, being incorrectly understood to refer to Charles Edward Stuart and Archibald Cameron of Lochiel in the 1745 rebellion, long after the events at Airlie.

 Versions

 Alan Lomax included the song in his Classic Ballads of Britain and Ireland of 1961.
 It was sung by Belle Stewart, who learned the song from her 91-year-old uncle Henry MacDonald, and recorded by Peter Kennedy.
 Later recordings, using different tunes, have been made by Ewan MacColl and Kate Rusby.

 Different versions of the song were collected in Scotland, Canada, and the US.